 - 19. The ACCC may authorise anti-competitive conduct such as revenue sharing if it is satisfied that the likely public benefits of the conduct will outweigh the likely public detriments.4 Further details regarding the authorisation application can be found on the ACCC's Public Register. - 20.
-In its evaluation of authorisation application A91348 the ACCC has taken into account: - that no submissions objecting to the application for authorisation were received5 - the likely future if authorisation is not granted6 is that the uptake of electronic prescription dispensing is likely to remain low until such time that the prescription exchange service providers' systems are interoperable - the relatively short period of authorisation sought namely until the Australian Technical Specifications are implemented which the applicant advised should be in 2015.
+In its evaluation of authorisation application A91348 the ACCC has taken into account: - that no submissions objecting to the application for authorisation were received5, including in response to the ACCC's draft determination - the likely future if authorisation is not granted6 is that the uptake of electronic prescription dispensing is likely to remain low until such time that the prescription exchange service providers' systems are interoperable - the relatively short period of authorisation sought namely until the Australian Technical Specifications are implemented which the applicant advised should be in 2015.